01 of 12

 11 of 12

 You tend to not see them until you feel them.
-Weever fish usually nestle into soft sand near the low water mark, waiting out the tide, which is exactly where swimmers step on them and occasionally sit down on them.
+Weever fish usually nestle into the soft sand near the low water mark, waiting out the tide, which is exactly where swimmers step on them and occasionally sit down on them.
 Ramming the spikes of the weever fish into soft flesh is a very painful experience.
 So try to shuffle rather than run through shallow waters at low tide.
 Weever fish don't attack, you step on them.
 If the weever fish notices you, he'll get away.
-If you notice him, it is through pain.
+If you notice him, it is through the pain.
 At that moment, it's too late to get away.
 Clean the wound, see a doctor, and get a tetanus shot.Continue to 12 of 12 below.

 12 of 12